4mile/looker-marketplace-json-js-tests/README.md

-# Marketplace Automation Test Repo
+# Looker Marketplace Test Automation Action

-This repository contains infomation and tests meant to streamline the validation of Looker Marketplace projects submitted by third party developers of Custom Visualiztions, Blocks and other Looker custom projects.
-This testing repo validates Looker specific files.
+This Action streamlines the validation of Looker Marketplace projects submitted by third party developers of Custom Visualiztions, Blocks and other Looker custom projects by validating Looker specific files.

 ## Tools